 Equal Employment Opportunity

-Equal employment opportunity and treatment shall be practiced by the district regardless of race, color, religion, sex, sexual orientation, national origin, marital status, age, veterans’ status, genetic information and disability if the employee, with or without reasonable accommodation, is able to perform the essential functions of the position.
+Equal employment opportunity and treatment shall be practiced by the district regardless of race, color, religion, gender, sexual orientation, national origin, marital status, age, veterans’ status, genetic information and disability if the employee, with or without reasonable accommodation, is able to perform the essential functions of the position.

 Criminal Records Checks and Fingerprinting